20Tauri/DoxyDoxygen/README.md

 **SPECIAL OFFER (until 31st may 2016) - 33% discount**

 Buy 2 licenses a third one will be offered.
-Current price is 6 euros per license.
-With this offer (that reduce PayPal fee), price is only 4 euros per license.

 To be fair, if your are previously licensed user and one of your friend/colleague buy a license during this period, a third one will be offer.
 The new buyer simply have to send